Akagi (train): History

 The Akagi service first started on 10 March 1960 as a semi-express service operating between Ueno and Maebashi.
 From 14 March 1985, the service was upgraded to limited express status.

 From 18 November 2013, one car (car 3 in 7- and 10-car formations, and cars 3 and 10 in 14-car formations) was designated as a reserved-seating car.

 From the start of the revised timetable on 15 March 2014, eleven Akagi services running during weekday peak commuting hours were renamed Swallow Akagi (スワローあかぎ) with all ordinary-class seats reservable.

-Since 13 March 2021, this limited express has not run on Ryomo Line and Joetsu Line.
+Since 13 March 2021, this limited express no longer runs on the Ryomo or Joetsu Lines.
+Northbound services terminate at Takasaki instead of continuing on to Shin-Maebashi or Maebashi.